What Causes Vivid & Weird Dreams?

 6. You're pregnant

 Physical and hormonal changes during pregnancy can cause insomnia and sleep disturbances.
 A research study found that women in the third trimester of pregnancy experienced more upsetting dream imagery compared with non-pregnant women.
-So, if you’re expecting, hormonal changes or the stress of growing and eventually delivering a tiny human could be the cause of your vivid dreams.
+So, if you’re expecting, hormonal changes or the stress of growing and eventually delivering a tiny human could cause your vivid dreams.

 7. You've changed your sleep schedule